 “I see you, I hear you, and I understand.
 And because I do and I care about you, here’s how this will be reflected in what happens next – in action.
 And here are the commitments to doing things differently that we are going to make and keep.”

-We can’t always translate someone’s input into the action, but we can help them feel valued and appreciated for their contribution even if it is not incorporated into next steps.
+We can’t always translate someone’s input into the action.
+However, this is no reason to excuse exclusion.
+We can still help them feel valued and appreciated for their contribution even if it is not incorporated into next steps.

 “Thanks for your thoughtful input.
 We’ve made the decision to go this direction, which is different from the path you suggested, and here’s why.
 Even though this might not be the outcome you were hoping for, we hope you can help us move forward together and keep us accountable.”

 As you seek to unleash and include others, be mindful not to abandon the path early.
-Yes, the journey to inclusion is a little bit longer, but it’s worthwhile and leads the way to a better future.
+Yes, the journey to inclusion might seem a little bit longer, but it’s worthwhile and leads the way to a better future.